Skip to main content

 QA Review

-Each line item goes through a three-tier matching pipeline, from fastest/highest-confidence to slowest/lowest-confidence:
+Each line item goes through a multi-tier matching pipeline, prioritizing deterministic approaches before falling back to AI:

-Deterministic matches for fee items, known exclusions, consumables.
-Zero ambiguity, zero latency.
+Exact matches for known items, exclusions, and consumables.
+Zero ambiguity, instant resolution.

-Maps German/French repair terms to 30+ component categories with synonyms and umlaut normalization.
+Maps multilingual repair terms to component categories with synonym normalization.

 Baseline and Architecture